AnFreTh/NAMpy/README.rst

-xDL (Explainable Deep Learning) aims at training, analyzing and comparing inherentlz interpretable Deep Learning Models.
+xDL (Explainable Deep Learning) aims at training, analyzing and comparing inherently interpretable Deep Learning Models.
 The focus lies on additive models as well as distributional regression models.

 .. contents:: Table of Contents